folkzb/magalu/mgc/cli/docs/virtual-machine/machine-types/list.md

 # List

-Retrieves a list of instance types allowed for the current tenant which is logged in.
+Retrieves a list of machine types allowed for the current tenant which is logged in.

 ## Usage:
 ```
-mgc virtual-machine instance-types list [flags]
+mgc virtual-machine machine-types list [flags]
 ```

 ## Flags: